-There are 100s of herbs, roots, flowers and extracts used across Ayurveda and other traditional medicines.
-Bulk of the alternative medicine literature focuses on which herb one should use for which ailment and in what quantity.
-However, for the medicine to be effective, we also need a right process and an efficient delivery medium.
-There were medicines even prior to injections, capsules and modern peel and consume packs.
-The apothecary was not just a retail outlet, which like a supermarket stocks various brands in aisles.
-They had a crucial job of making medicine out of herbs.
+There are 100s of herbs, roots, flowers and extracts used across Ayurveda.
+They are also used in other traditional medicines.
+The alternative medicine literature mostly focuses on which herb one should use for which ailment.
+It also talks about the quantity.
+However, for the medicine to be effective knowing just these won’t be enough.
+We also need a right process and an efficient delivery medium.
+It should be noted that there were medicines even prior to injections, capsules and modern peel and consume packs.
+The apothecary was not just a retail outlet.
+They had a crucial job of making medicine out of herbs too.

 Right Herbal medicine technology